ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Code-Of-Conduct/_index.md

 categories:
 - Documentation
 description: >
-  To foster an inclusive and respectful community, all contributors to ready4 are expected to adhere to the Contributor Covenant.
+  To foster an inclusive and respectful community, all contributors to readyforwhatsnext are expected to adhere to the Contributor Covenant.
 ---

 ## Our pledge